-The Liberty Baptist Fellowship provides endorsement and pastoral care of chaplains and counselors in ministry who serve in a variety of using agencies such as the military, hospitals, prisons, and corporations.
+The Liberty Baptist Fellowship provides endorsement and pastoral care of chaplains and counselors in ministry who serve in a variety of chaplain ministries, such as the military, hospitals, prisons, and corporations.

 It all started with those desiring to serve Christ…